Heavy duty polyethylene mat with integrated fleece

-An absolute must, not just in family homes – effective sound insulation.
+An absolute must, not just in multi-family homes – effective sound insulation.
 Schlüter-DITRA-SOUND earns full points for this function.
 The product also stands out for its low assembly height and load transfer to the substrate.
-Another advantage: the heavy duty PE mat is easy to cut precisely to size with a utility knife.
-Simply install the mat over thin-bed adhesive and cover the abutting joints with the self-adhesive joint covering tape Schlüter-DITRA-SOUND-KB.
+Another beneficial function: The heavy duty PE mat is easy to cut precisely to size with a utility knife.
+Simply install the mat over thin-bed mortar and cover the abutting seams with the seaming tape Schlüter-DITRA-SOUND-KB.
 The tiles can then conveniently be installed right away.
 DITRA-S355LV is available in bundles, without packaging, for large scale projects.

 What this product does